-In KS3, GRP pupils do not access MFL lessons but follow a S&L curriculum instead.
+In KS3, all GRP pupils do not access MFL lessons but follow a S&L curriculum instead.
 English lessons are taught for those pupils as a smaller, more nurturing group which moves slower through an adapted English curriculum, but following the same content as the mainstream.
 The group size is approximately 16 pupils, which includes GRP pupils if needed.
+Those on the full specialist provision have English and maths taught to them at their direct ability: English with a focus on reading decoding and maths with a focus on basic operations.
+There is also an adapted Science class for these pupils.

-In KS4, GRP pupils have 2.5 hours a week small group direct work with a S&L therapist, whereby they focus on meeting the objectives of the English KS4 curriculum through over-learning and support by a specialist to cover vocabulary and skills, preparing for the GCSE and for life skills required in literacy.
+In KS4, all GRP pupils have 2.5 hours a week small group direct work with a S&L therapist, whereby they focus on meeting the objectives of the English KS4 curriculum through over-learning and support by a specialist to cover vocabulary and skills, preparing for the GCSE and for life skills required in literacy.
 These groups vary between 5 pupils and 15 pupils.
 English lessons are within the mainstream.
+The current Year 7 & 8 pupils within the full specialist provision will have an adapted KS4 curriculum which includes entry level GCSEs in Year 10, potentially as a stepping stone to full GCSEs in Year 11, if that feels appropriate.